How long do I need to remain in home isolation?

 No. Home isolation means you must stay at your home or hotel and restrict your normal activities.

 You cannot go to work, school, childcare, university, recreation facilities, public areas, or go shopping.

 You should not allow people who do not have an essential need to be in the home to visit while you are in isolation.

 Note: You can leave your home to seek medical care or because of an emergency.

-Can I go into the garden or go for a walk?
+Can I go into the garden?

 You can go into your private garden or courtyard or onto your private balcony if you have one.